 Token of Trust Cons:

-- Not fully plug-and-play: while Token of Trust claims that it’s pretty much plug-and-play, you actually have to work to integrate its tools in your business.
+- Not fully plug-and-play: While Token of Trust claims that it’s pretty much plug-and-play, you have to work to integrate its tools in your business, according to existing customers.

 Token of Trust Pricing: